 How to Save on Closing Costs in New York When Buying a Home

 When you’re looking to save on the costs of closing in a New York home purchase, you can negotiate with sellers to bring the price down.
 There are even closing assistance programs available through the VA and FHA.

 If you live in New York City, check out their HomeFirst program that allows prospective home buyers to get a certificate to get a loan of up to $40,000 to help with down payments or closing.
 After you take their course and if you meet the qualifications, you’ll have six months to find a home with certification that you’re an eligible buyer.

-If you choose to work with a Clever Partner Agent, they’ll help you to qualify for a $1,000 rebate on your closing costs.
+If you choose to work with a Clever, you could qualify for Clever Cash Back.
 With an experienced local agent from Clever, you get help during the whole buying process to ensure that you’re able to minimize closing costs overall.
 They’ll even work to find additional savings for you throughout the process.